Real People Stories – Adeline

 Warts won’t go away 5 yrs+

 I am so lost.
 Girlfriend over 15 years ago.
-Yes, 15 years, said she had HPV.
+Yes, 15 years, she said she had HPV.
 Don’t worry; everyone has it.
 Found what could have been an ingrown hair 15 years ago.
 I remember it vividly.
 It was like a big white pimple.
 I popped it, and nothing else ever showed up.
-Fast forward 8 years, and a wart developed at the base and grew rapidly.
+Fast forward 8 years and a wart developed at the base and grew rapidly.
 I was shocked and clueless.
 Was it reoccurring or a new infection? ( I still don’t know if my wife may have cheated.
 I was so distraught that she would think I cheated, which I didn’t.
-When I asked if it was HPV, she scoffed and said no, it’s not and its, just warts.
+When I asked if it was Papilloma, she scoffed and said, no, it’s not, and it’s just warts.
 They will go away .. well, here I am over 4 years later.

-The main HPV wart grew FAST and so big that I honestly ripped it off with my hands.
+The main wart grew FAST and so big that I honestly ripped it off with my hands.
 It was fine for a while, but now, for 3yrs, this same wart freezes and, covered in salicylic acid, goes away.
-Still, it inevitably pops back up, and now the tests show there are three other tiny HPV ones – very tiny, about the size of poppy seeds showing up on the other side of the base.
+Still, it inevitably pops back up, and now the results show three other tiny ones – very tiny, about the size of poppy seeds showing up on the other side of the base.
 I’m finally divorced, and I want to date and have sex freely.
 It’s causing so much depression.
-I do great with girls and have several around that I could be enjoying time with, but I feel like after viewing the test I can’t because of this CA125 disease crap.
+I do great with girls and have several around that I could be enjoying time with, but I feel like, after viewing the test, I can’t because of this CA125 disease crap.

 I don’t smoke, I don’t drink, I exercise, and I take all the right vitamins and zinc.
 After years of torment from this, what can I do ??
 Why won’t they go away?
 Is it possible I’m freezing them incorrectly?
 It’s driving me crazy.